jimkang/twitter-sampler/README.md

 **As a module**

-First, instantiate a makeSampleList function:
+*First*, instantiate a makeSampleList function:

     var createMakeSampleList = require('make-sample-list');
     var makeSampleList = createMakeSampleList({